 Our Team has a passion and commitment for world Indigenous performance.
 Our combined experience ensures artistic and organizational excellence.

 Red Sky Performance is at the forefront of contemporary Indigenous performance in Canada and worldwide.

 Touring since 2003, we have garnered critical acclaim both at home and abroad.
-Since our inception, we have proudly delivered 2,755 performances across Canada, as well a 198 performances in 17 countries on four continents.
+Since our inception, we have proudly delivered 2,955 performances across Canada, as well a 198 performances in 17 countries on four continents.

 Executive & Artistic Director of Red Sky, Sandra Laronde, O.M.C., B.A.
 (Hon), Hon.
 LL.D is originally from the Teme-Augama-Anishinaabe (People of the Deep Water) in Temagami, northern Ontario and based in Toronto.
 A highly accomplished innovator and leader in arts and culture, Sandra has conceived, developed, produced, and disseminated award-winning productions that are Indigenous, multinational, multi and inter-disciplinary, and intergenerational in scope.
 Sandra creates exceptional new work and programming that raises the artistic ceiling of contemporary Indigenous artistry, and contributes to building vibrant Indigenous communities across Canada and worldwide.

 Click here for Sandra Laronde's full biography.